tianqic4/Final_Project/README.md

   •The skill penetration rate has the positive relationship with industry migration rate

-  •Higher skill penetration rate != More opportunity to success
+  •Higher skill penetration rate != More opportunity to successfully immigrate

-  •Lower skill penetration rate ≈ Lower opportunity to success
+  •Lower skill penetration rate ≈ Lower opportunity to successfully immigrate

 All sources used:
 https://www.migrationpolicy.org/research/contributions-high-skilled-immigrants